rchikhi/ntHash-AVX512/README.md

 # ntHash2 AVX512

 This is a bugfixed version of ntHash2 AVX2 and AVX512 ports with expanded tests.
 Also added 32-bits scalar ntHash.

+In terms of correctness, the 64-bit hash (default in ntHash 1 and 2) all agree together.
+The 32-bit AVX2/AVX512 ports agree together, as they implement some strange 31-bit ntHash2, but they do not agree with the 32-bits scalar version which implement ntHash1.

 See https://github.com/bcgsc/ntHash/pull/9 for initial version.

 ntHash